Iranian bomber maimed in blasts in Thai capital

 The police discovered a large amount of explosive material in an area southwest of Bangkok at around the time of that arrest.
 The United States, Israel and other countries issued warnings, subsequently lifted, of possible terrorist attacks in areas frequented by foreigners.

+Tuesday's blasts in the sprawling Thai capital were not near the main area for embassies.

-A taxi driver told Thai television the wounded suspect had thrown a bomb in front of his car when he refused to pick him up near the site of the first blast.
-The driver was wounded slightly.
+A taxi driver told Thai television the suspect had thrown a bomb in front of his car when he refused to pick him up near the site of the first blast.
+He was wounded slightly.

-Another doctor was quoted on TV as saying three Thai people had suffered minor injuries, in addition to the taxi driver.
+Another doctor was quoted on television as saying three Thai people had suffered minor injuries in the incident, in addition to the taxi driver.

+There have been no major attacks blamed on Islamist militants in Bangkok even though Muslim rebels are battling government security forces in Muslim-dominated southern provinces of the Buddhist kingdom.

+In 1994, suspected Islamist militants tried to set off a large truck bomb outside the Israeli embassy in Bangkok but they abandoned the bid and fled after the truck was involved in a minor traffic accident as it approached the mission.

 (Additional reporting by Sinsiri Tiwutanond and Annie Chenaphun; Writing by Alan Raybould; Editing by Robert Birsel)